sheyijojo/Docker_CERT/7-Docker-swarm/3-swarm-services.md

 ## rolling image one instance at a time
 docker service update -p 80:80 --image=web:2 web

-## add a dely flag if you want to
+## add a delay flag if you want to

 docker service update -p 80:80 --update-delay 60s --image=web:3 web

-## update multiple instances at a time
+## update multiple instances at a time with parellelism
 docker service update -p 80:80 --update-parallelism 3 --image=web:2 web

 //This updates 3 instances at a time